Tenacious D: Film and television

 Black and Gass first performed together in Bio-Dome (1996), followed by The Cable Guy (1996), Bongwater (1997), Cradle Will Rock (1999), Saving Silverman (2001), Shallow Hal (2001), and Year One (2009).
 Black has starred in a number of films himself, and he has provided voices for animated films.
-In 2006, Tenacious D starred in their own film, Tenacious D in The Pick of Destiny, in which they set out to become the greatest rock band in the world, by means of a guitar pick with mystic powers.
+In 2006, Tenacious D starred in their own film, Tenacious D in The Pick of Destiny, in which they set out to become the greatest rock band in the world, by means of a guitar pick imbued with mystic powers and crafted from the tooth of Beelzebub.

-The duo even contributed to the Annie Award-winning martial arts cartoon film Kung Fu Panda with Black as Po and Gass as KG Shaw.
+The duo contributed to the Annie Award-winning martial arts cartoon film Kung Fu Panda with Black as Po and Gass as KG Shaw.
+Their cover of Britney Spears' "...Baby One More Time" is featured in the end credits of the fourth film of the series.

 Black and Gass have made several television appearances performing songs from their first album.
-On June 16, 2001, Tenacious D were featured as puppets performing "Friendship" on an episode of Crank Yankers.
+On June 16, 2002, Tenacious D were featured as puppets performing "Friendship" on an episode of Crank Yankers.
 They were guest starred when they were taught by Zorak how to perform in an episode of the Cartoon Network/Adult Swim series Space Ghost Coast to Coast.
-In 2002 they guest starred on MADtv playing the songs "Tribute", & "Lee" with Foo Fighters frontman Dave Grohl on drums.
+In 2002 they guest starred on MADtv playing the songs "Tribute", & "Lee" with the Foo Fighters frontman Dave Grohl on drums.
 Later, Tenacious D made an appearance in the first episode of Tom Goes to the Mayor televised on Adult Swim.

 In the run up to the release of the film The Pick of Destiny, Tenacious D performed the "Pick of Destiny" at the 2006 American Music Awards and on Late Night with Conan O'Brien.
 Tenacious D was a musical guest on Saturday Night Live for the first time, although they had previously appeared as an uncredited musical guest on May 2, 1998.
 They also opened the 2006 Spike TV Video Game Awards with a performance of "The Metal", and played "Friendship" at the 2006 MTV Video Music Awards.
 The band's first television appearance of 2008 was in support of the Who at the VH1 Rock Honors.